DNS Deep Dive Workshop

 - Securing your DNS - DNSSEC, DNSCrypt, DOH - We’ll delve a little bit into each of the options you have to make sure your DNS requests are secured.

 - Setup and run your own DNS Resolver - We’ll put all that we just saw into practice - We’ll setup a DNS resolver on your local laptops to run secured DNS queries.

 - This workshop will require that participants have a basic understanding of how the internet works - what the different protocols are - TCP, UDP, etc.

 - They will also be required to bring their own laptops so they can try the commands as they appear on the screen.
 There is no restriction on the kind of operating system that they run on their laptops.

-Ashwin Murali works as a Data and Infrastructure Engineer at Memory.ai.
-When he’s not handling scaling and optimising infrastructure OR working on TensorFlow, Ashwin spends time working with the DNSCrypt project helping people setup Secure DNS Servers that encrypt your DNS queries, block Ads and pornography.
+Ashwin Murali heads the DevOps team at Zoomcar - India’s largest Self drive Car rental platform.
+When he’s not handling scaling and optimising infrastructure, Ashwin spends time working with the DNSCrypt project helping people setup Secure DNS Servers that encrypt your DNS queries, block Ads and pornography.
 He also runs his own email servers to prove that the world can operate without the likes of Google.